Seafood en Croute

 - 1/2 pound fresh sea or bay scallops, finely chopped

 - 2 green onions, chopped

 - 1/4 teaspoon salt

 - 1/8 teaspoon pepper

-- On a lightly floured surface, roll each pastry sheet into a 12-in. x 10-in. rectangle.
-Cut each sheet into four 6-in. x 5-in. rectangles.
+- On a lightly floured surface, roll each pastry sheet into a 12x10-in. rectangle.
+Cut each sheet into four 6x5-in. rectangles.
 Place a salmon fillet in the center of four rectangles.

-- In a large bowl, combine the scallops, cream, onions, parsley, dill, salt and pepper.
-In a small bowl, beat egg white on medium speed until soft peaks form; fold into scallop mixture.
+- In a small bowl, combine the scallops, cream, onions, parsley, dill, salt and pepper.
+In another bowl, beat egg white on medium speed until soft peaks form; fold into scallop mixture.
 Spoon about 1/2 cup over each salmon fillet.